Our team is standing by to assist you with a free move quote, help you through the process, or answer questions that you may have.

 You may have heard that trash bags work well for packing items such as linen, throws, pillows and clothing.
 However, if you use the same type of trash bags for packing as you use for actual trash, on a hectic moving day someone could mistakenly throw one of the bags away.
 Trash bags can easy tear open, so many professional movers will not move items packed in trash bags.
 Stick to boxes and other proper packing materials.

 4. Use plates to pack plates

+Some people use Styrofoam plates to pack their glass plates.
 Simply place a Styrofoam plate between each of your wrapped glass plates for added protection.
 It helps prevent them from clanging together.

 5. Pack heavy items in small boxes

 This tip may seem obvious to some, but many people will fill a large box with books and other heavy items when packing.
 That makes the boxes much more difficult to lift and carry.
-Pack heavy items in small, sturdy boxes and leave the large boxes for clothing, linen and other items that do not weight as much.
+Pack heavy items in small, sturdy boxes and leave the large boxes for clothing, linen and other items that do not weigh as much.
 Pack according to weight, with heavier items at the bottom of a box.

 6. Pack sheets, pajamas in dresser drawers